syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 presentation_1.Close()

 {% endhighlight %}

-**Note****:**
+{% endtabs %}

-* Creating an instance of **ChartToImageConverter** class is mandatory to convert the charts present in the presentation to PDF conversion.
+N> * Creating an instance of **ChartToImageConverter** class is mandatory to convert the charts present in the presentation to PDF conversion.
 Otherwise, the charts are not exported to the converted PDF.
-* **ChartToImageConverter** is supported from .NET Framework 4.0 onwards
+N> * **ChartToImageConverter** is supported from .NET Framework 4.0 onwards

 **PresentationToPdfConverterSettings** can be used to customize the conversion of Presentation to PDF document. **ChartToImageConverter** class can be further used to improve the quality of converted charts in the PDF document.
-For more information about this, see [Conversion](http://www.google.com/# "").
+For more information about this, see [Conversion](http://www.google.com/).